borgbackup/borg/docs/usage.rst

         can either leave it away or abbreviate as `::`, if a positional parameter is required.
     BORG_PASSPHRASE
         When set, use the value to answer the passphrase question for encrypted repositories.
+    BORG_ASKPASS
+        When set, behaves like SSH_ASKPASS.
+The value will be interpreted as the path of a command to execute.
+The password prompt will be passed as the only command-line argument, and stdout will be interpreted as the password (once stripped of leading and trailing whitespace).
+The command will be executed in lieu of the ordinary command-line password prompt.
     BORG_DISPLAY_PASSPHRASE
         When set, use the value to answer the "display the passphrase for verification" question when defining a new passphrase for encrypted repositories.
     BORG_LOGGING_CONF